c.r.e.t.a. rome

 A final group exhibition at the end of each residency session allows the resident artists to showcase the work produced during the residency.
 Promotion of the event on social media and e-blasts.

-Artists are requested to donate one piece to the collection of works of past residents (optional).
+Artists are encouraged to donate one piece to the collection of works of past residents (optional).

 Residency in the countryside of Rome